Chr15w1986/Motor-Werks/README.md

 * Motor-werks logo, [squarespace.com](https://static1.squarespace.com/static/5d3f253d3bb01d0001087e06/t/5d3f2734701cda00012936e4/1644943519357/)
 * Tool to remove the Motor-werks background to create transparent logo, [remove.bg](https://www.remove.bg/)
 * Background image of scratched/worn (border/surround), [pngwing.com](https://www.pngwing.com/en/free-png-bzkyg)

+### Code

+* Mailchimp and form code was used for the signup newsletter in the footer of the site [mailchimp.com](https://mailchimp.com/)
+* Stripe javascript and settings were used for payments within the site [Stripe.com](https://stripe.com/)

 ## Acknowledgements